Usinas Siderurgicas de Minas Gerais (OTCMKTS:USNZY) Shares Gap Up - Time to Buy?

-Usinas Siderurgicas de Minas Gerais SA (OTCMKTS:USNZY - Get Free Report)'s share price gapped up prior to trading on Wednesday .
-The stock had previously closed at $1.32, but opened at $1.40.
-Usinas Siderurgicas de Minas Gerais shares last traded at $1.40, with a volume of 25,400 shares changing hands.
+Usinas Siderurgicas de Minas Gerais SA (OTCMKTS:USNZY - Get Free Report)'s stock price gapped up prior to trading on Tuesday .
+The stock had previously closed at $1.46, but opened at $1.57.
+Usinas Siderurgicas de Minas Gerais shares last traded at $1.58, with a volume of 58,972 shares traded.

 Wall Street Analysts Forecast Growth

-Separately, Zacks Research raised shares of Usinas Siderurgicas de Minas Gerais from a "hold" rating to a "strong-buy" rating in a report on Monday, April 13th.
-One research analyst has rated the stock with a Strong Buy rating, Based on data from MarketBeat, the stock presently has a consensus rating of "Strong Buy".
+Separately, Zacks Research raised Usinas Siderurgicas de Minas Gerais from a "hold" rating to a "strong-buy" rating in a research note on Monday, April 13th.
+One equities research analyst has rated the stock with a Strong Buy rating, According to data from MarketBeat, the company presently has an average rating of "Strong Buy".

-Usinas Siderurgicas de Minas Gerais (OTCMKTS:USNZY - Get Free Report) last issued its quarterly earnings data on Friday, February 13th.
-The basic materials company reported $0.01 earnings per share for the quarter, topping analysts' consensus estimates of ($0.02) by $0.03.
-Usinas Siderurgicas de Minas Gerais had a negative net margin of 12.13% and a positive return on equity of 1.98%.
-The business had revenue of $1.14 billion during the quarter, compared to analysts' expectations of $1.14 billion.
-On average, equities analysts expect that Usinas Siderurgicas de Minas Gerais SA will post 0.12 earnings per share for the current year.
+Usinas Siderurgicas de Minas Gerais (OTCMKTS:USNZY - Get Free Report) last announced its quarterly earnings data on Friday, April 24th.
+The basic materials company reported $0.11 EPS for the quarter, missing analysts' consensus estimates of $0.13 by ($0.02).
+The company had revenue of $1.11 billion for the quarter, compared to analysts' expectations of $6.63 billion.
+Usinas Siderurgicas de Minas Gerais had a positive return on equity of 4.13% and a negative net margin of 10.22%.
+Equities research analysts forecast that Usinas Siderurgicas de Minas Gerais SA will post 0.12 earnings per share for the current fiscal year.

 Usinas Siderurgicas de Minas Gerais Company Profile